 Health education increases health literacy, helps students understand how to achieve and maintain a healthy lifestyle, and fosters the motivation, skills, and self-efficacy necessary to make informed and healthy choices, avoid high-risk behaviors, and build healthy families, relationships, schools, and communities.
-The Health Education Standards of Learning for Virginia Public Schools identify the concepts, processes, and skills for a continuum of learning experiences for students in kindergarten through grade ten.
-The standards provide school divisions and teachers with a guide for creating aligned curricula and structured learning experiences in health education that will provide students with the necessary knowledge, processes, and skills to make healthy choices, prevent chronic disease, and avoid health-risk behaviors identified by the national Centers for Disease Control and Prevention (e.g., tobacco use, dietary patterns that contribute to disease, sedentary lifestyle, alcohol and other drug use, behaviors that result in intentional and unintentional injuries).
+The Health Education Standards of Learning for Virginia Public Schools identify the concepts, processes, and academic, social and emotional skills for a continuum of learning experiences for students from kindergarten to grade ten.
+The standards provide school divisions and teachers with a guide for creating aligned curricula and structured learning experiences in health education that will provide students with the necessary knowledge, processes, and skills to make healthy choices (goal-setting and planning skills, communication and assertive skills, responsible decision making), prevent chronic disease, and avoid health-risk behaviors identified by the national Centers for Disease Control and Prevention (e.g., tobacco use, dietary patterns that contribute to disease, sedentary lifestyle, alcohol and other drug use, behaviors that result in intentional and unintentional injuries).

-The standards for each grade level are grouped into three content strands – Essential Health Concepts, Healthy Decisions, and Advocacy and Health Promotion– that align with the overarching learning goals of the Health Education Standards of Learning.
+The standards for each grade level are grouped into three content strands—Essential Health Concepts, Healthy Decisions, and Advocacy and Health Promotion—that align with the overarching learning goals of the Health Education Standards of Learning.
 The content strands identify a core set of concepts and skills that facilitate the formation and promotion of healthy behaviors and practices.
-Indicators that align with the three content strands and address four dimensions of health– physical, emotional, social, and environmental– are embedded at each grade level.
+Indicators that align with the three content strands and address four dimensions of health (i.e., physical, emotional, social, environmental), as well as health careers, are embedded at each grade level.
 These indicators identify the minimum standards for a sequential course of study within a comprehensive health education program.
-The indicators are sequenced to progress in complexity from grade level to grade level
+The indicators are sequenced to progress in complexity from grade level to grade level across several topic areas (i.e., Body Systems, Nutrition, Physical Health, Disease Prevention/Health Promotion, Substance Abuse Prevention, Safety/Injury Prevention, Mental Wellness/Social and Emotional Skills, Violence Prevention, Community/Environmental Health).

 Goals and Strands

-The purpose of health education is to develop health-literate students–students who acquire an understanding of health concepts and the skills needed to make healthy decisions to improve, sustain, and promote personal, family, and community health.As a result of health education instruction, students will be able to:
+The purpose of health education is to develop health-literate students—students who acquire an understanding of health concepts and the skills needed to make healthy decisions to improve, sustain, and promote personal, family, and community health.
+These skills align with core competencies (i.e., self-awareness, self-management, social awareness, relationship building, responsible decision making) identified in the CASEL framework for social and emotional learning (https://casel.org/core-competencies/).
+As a result of health education instruction, students will be able to:

 Access, evaluate, and synthesize information to protect, enhance, and advocate for their own and others’ health, well-being, and safety across their lifespan;

-Critically analyze health information from a variety of sources (scientific information, health brochures, media messages, and Web sites) to make appropriate health decisions and access services needed to prevent or treat illness; and
+Critically analyze health information from a variety of sources (e.g., credible scientific and institutional sources, health brochures, media messages, websites) to make appropriate health decisions and access services needed to prevent or treat illness; and

-Develop and use personal, behavioral, social and cognitive skills and strategies to promote a sense of personal identity and well-being and to build and manage respectful relationships.
+Develop and use personal, behavioral, social, and cognitive skills and strategies to promote a sense of personal identity and well-being and to build and manage respectful relationships.

 The content for the Standards of Learning for health education is organized around the following three essential strands:

-1. Demonstrate the knowledge and skills to make healthy decisions that reduce health risks and enhance the health of self and others.
+1. Demonstrate the knowledge and skills to make healthy decisions that reduce health risks and enhance the health of oneself and others.
 (Essential Health Concepts)